michaelmusty/michaelmusty.github.io/projects.md

   Belyi maps using power series expansions of modular forms.
   I implemented code to visualize Belyi maps as (equivalent) dessins d’enfants conformally embedded in the hyperbolic unit disk.
-  My code produced figures (such as the one below) drawn using [PSTricks](http://tug.org/PSTricks/main.cgi/).
+  My code produced figures (such as the one at the top of this page) drawn using [PSTricks](http://tug.org/PSTricks/main.cgi/).

   Publication and other resources: